You may have noticed a recent rash of car fires in the Las Vegas area:

 Manufacturers of faulty motor vehicles can be held liable for flaws they knew or should have known existed in the products they put on the market if those flaws lead to injuries or deaths.

-At Sam & Ash, LLP, our lawyers and support staff know what you’re going through after a car fire, and we are here to help.
+At Sam & Ash Injury Law, our lawyers and support staff know what you’re going through after a car fire, and we are here to help.
 We are ready to sit down with you and discuss your case during a free consultation.
 Call us now or reach out online.